This page is a work in progress …

 - If your choice of theme does not come with a child theme, create one.
 More information at the WordPress site.

-- You can always switch themes after, but you will have to redo some work and most of your customizations will be lost.
+- You can always switch themes later, but you will have to re-do some work like menus and widgets.

 - Before switching themes, make a note of any changes you made to your child theme’s style.css and functions.php files.